csun001/CCLF/README.md

-# A Curiosity-Driven Learning Framework for Sample-Efficient Reinforcement Learning
+# CCLF: A Contrastive-Curiosity-Driven Learning Framework for Sample-Efficient Reinforcement Learning

-This is the source code for the implementation of Paper ID 1866.

 ## Installation